Table of Contents

 Appreciated securities are common stock in companies or mutual fund investments.
 The idea is that these investments have ‘capital gains’; that is, they gain value over a period of time.
 The amount invested today will yield higher returns in the future.

-While capital gains are usually taxed, donating them to charity leads to a tax deduction, making it a lucrative planned gift option for donors.
+While capital gains are usually taxed, donating them to charity leads to a tax deduction, making it a lucrative planned gifts option for donors.
+Donors who give appreciated securities can avoid paying capital gains tax on the increase in value, making it an even more tax-efficient way to contribute.
+By donating these securities directly, the donor can also potentially reduce the estate tax, further benefiting their financial planning.

-Donors can choose to assign a charity as the beneficiary of their life insurance policy.
+Donors can choose to assign a charity as the beneficiary designation of their life insurance policy.

-Donors can also choose to have multiple beneficiaries for their life insurance-planned gift.
+Donors can also choose to have multiple beneficiaries for their life insurance-planned gifts.
 When the time comes, the amount will be split between them, benefiting both loved ones and a charity they select.

 This is an excellent option if a donor wants to make a major gift without affecting their cash flow.